mixxxdj/mixxx/source/glossary.rst

     CD to burn.

    metadata
-    It allows information such as the title, artist, album, track number, and other information about the file to be stored in the audio file itself, see `<https://en.wikipedia.org/wiki/ID3>`_ .
+    In general, any piece of information about a music file that Mixxx uses (e.g. title, artist, album, hotcue locations, loops, etc.).
+Various file metadata formats allow information such as the title, artist, album, and track number to be stored in the audio file itself, see `<https://en.wikipedia.org/wiki/ID3>`_ .
 Mixxx stores additional metadata
-    about a file in it's database, like :term:`beatgrid`, waveform data, :term:`hotcues <hotcue>`, playlists, crates, number of plays, etc. .
+    about music files in its database, like :term:`beatgrid`, waveform data, :term:`hotcues <hotcue>`, playlists, crates, number of plays, etc.

    CDJ
-     CDJ is a term used originally to describe a line of CD players from Pioneer Electronics.
-Today CDJ is generally use for DJ CD players that works like a record player.
-They allow analog control of music from CDs, usually using an touch sensitive emulated vinyl control surface.
+     CDJ is a term originally used to describe a line of CD players from Pioneer Electronics.
+Today CDJ generally refers to DJ CD players that work like a record player.
+They allow analog control of music using CDs, usually using a touch sensitive emulated vinyl control surface.

    OpenGL
-     It's a way to draw stuff in 3D and is used in Mixxx for drawing the waveform display.
-OpenGL serves as a interpreter for graphics cards where the 3D computation happens.
+     An :term:`operating system` feature used to draw hardware-accelerated graphics.
+Mixxx uses OpenGL to draw the waveform displays and spinning vinyl widgets.

    bug report
      Every software has bugs.
-When you come across a bug in this software, you should submit a report about it to the developer.
+When you come across a bug in this software, you should submit a report about it to the developers.
 They can use this to identify, replicate and fix the issue.

    binaries
      Files that contain compiled computer code, which was compiled from source code.
-Source code, which is usually a bunch o text files, must be feed to a compiler.
-Compiling then generates a binary, which is something like an an exe or a .dll file.
-So by using binaries you are relieved of the task of having to compile the code by yourself.
+Source code, which is usually a bunch of text files, is processed with a program called a compiler.
+The compiler then generates a binary, which is something like an an .exe or a .dll file.
+By using binaries you are relieved of the task of having to compile the code by yourself.

    soundcard
-     Also known as an audio card.
-Is an internal computer expansion card or external expansion device that facilitates the input and output of audio signals to and from a computer under control of computer programs.
-Today DJ-soundcard are usually connected via USB and have at least 2 stereo audio outputs to support :term:`cueing`.
+     Also known as an audio card, it is an internal computer expansion card or external expansion device that facilitates the input and output of audio signals to and from a computer.
+Today DJ-soundcards are usually connected via USB and have at least 2 stereo audio outputs to support :term:`cueing`.

    cue
-     A Cue or Cue point is a reference point in the track usually placed on the position the DJ wants the track to start by default.
+     A Cue or Cue point is a reference point in the track usually placed on the position the DJ wants the track to start at by default.
 This is useful to instantly jump to that point without seeking through the track.

    hotcue
-     Similar to the main :term:`cue` point, a Hotcue is a reference point in the track.
-DJs usually place these hotcues at distinctive positions within a track such as drops, breaks or kicks and snares.
-Mixxx allows to have up to 36 hotcues.
+     Similar to the main :term:`cue` point, a hotcue is a reference point in the track.
+DJs usually place hotcues at distinctive positions within a track such as drops, breaks or kicks and snares.
+Mixxx supports up to 36 hotcues.

    bar
-     In musical notation, a bar (or measure) is a segment of time defined by a given number of beats, each of which are assigned a particular note value.
+     In musical notation, a bar (or measure) is a segment of time defined by a given number of beats.
 Typically, a piece consists of several bars of the same length.

    flanger
-     A flanger is an effect that mixes the input signal with a delayed copy of itself which leads to interferences in the signal and creates a comb-filter like effect.
-By routing the output of the effect back into the input (feedback), this effect can be enhanced.
+     A flanger is an effect that mixes the input signal with a delayed copy of itself which leads to interferences in the signal and creates a comb-filter effect.
+By routing the output of the effect back into the input (feedback), the effect is enhanced.

    podcast
      A podcast is a feed of audio or video files made available for free or for